 When this feat occurred, doubts and fears similar to the Apollo 11 moon landing surrounded the mission.
 “We didn’t know if it was humanly possible to reach the top of Mt.
 Everest . . . we weren’t at all sure whether we wouldn’t drop dead or something of that nature,” Hillary explained in the opening paragraph of Conqueror of Mt.
 Everest, the website celebrating the accomplishment.

 About “Beyond The Edge” & The Successful Ascent of Everest

-The film BEYOND THE EDGE chronicles the true story of their extraordinary achievement with scenes filling the screen from Aoraki Mountain, Cook National Park, and Auckland, New Zealand along with, of course, Mount Everest, Sagarmatha National Park in Nepol.
+The film BEYOND THE EDGE chronicles the true story of their extraordinary achievement.
+In the film, scenes fill the screen from Aoraki Mountain, Cook National Park, and Auckland, New Zealand along with, of course, Mount Everest, Sagarmatha National Park in Nepal.
 “Beyond endurance, beyond imagination,” the movie’s tagline, reveals a thrilling and informative account of just how it occurred.
 You are there.

 The lessons exhibited by Hillary and the team he accompanied offer significant guidance in life along with business development for those willing to understand just how it came about.
 Here are 12 reveals buried in this film–there are many more–that find application to our own lives when needs demand “going the extra distance.”

 1. Just because you lead a team does not mean you are the best.

 The 26,000 feet altitude carries the title of “death zone,” and is not a place friendly for humans.
 Failing in the expedition’s first shot to the top, a football field away from immortality, Charles Evans arrived back in a “terrible state” while his teammate Tom Bourdinnion was left an emotional mess.
 “We should have gone on,” said Bourdinnion.
 Strong and experienced, the two made the South Summit.